 Tim Cross

-• Painting, collage, drawing, and sculpture
+Painting, drawing, sculpture, and ceramics

-• My recent works are the culmination of innumerous small moments – looking, remembering, and imagining.
+My recent works are the culmination of numerous small moments – looking, remembering, and imagining.
 If there is a theme to my work, it is listening.
 That could translate in the visual sense to observing but observing with less bias and less projection onto the things around me – just listening and responding in kind with the intent of entering into conversation with the quieter things around me.
 There is joy and even reverie in my work; but alongside the pleasures there are the realities of danger, loss, and sobering acknowledgement that what lives, also dies, one feeding off the other.

 I find it immensely curious that when I look at a tree, I get no sense of critical judgment, no sense of aesthetics in nature, no conclusions.
 We humans make endless decisions about what is right or wrong, what looks good, or what we like or don’t like.
 Yet when I look at that tree, I sense no care for concerns beyond its nature.
 That tree just is.
 When I began working on my recent body of work I asked the simple question, what if a painting could capture that same sense of just being, without any reaching after fact or reason.
 What would it mean to let go of my aesthetic sensibilities and act according to my own nature.
 The goal becoming just focus on a simple conversation, through the materials, between myself and that drama of those small things all around me.